 The benzo problem in the United States has become a hidden epidemic.
 It’s one that many doctors refuse to acknowledge.
 It all started in the 50s and 60s when these drugs were viewed as an easy quick fix.
 They were most often prescribed for women who had nervous conditions or struggled to fall asleep.
 In some cases, they were even prescribed to teenagers with the same issues.

-Today, these drugs are being prescribed at an alarming rate.
+Today, these drugs are being prescribed at an alarming rate despite the risks.
 They’re also given to patients with conditions that don’t require long-term medication therapy.

 Dr. Drew had a lot to say about the hidden epidemic of benzodiazepines.
 Watch this video to get his take on this problem and how it has been ignored.